 - Long-term Governance: Creating frameworks for the repair and retrofitting of existing structures to prevent total loss during intense climate events.

-The webinar will also showcase a major knowledge product: the Compendium of Case Studies on Disaster Resilient Housing and Facilities.
+The webinar showcased a major knowledge product: the Compendium of Case Studies on Disaster Resilient Housing and Facilities.
 Prepared at the request of the G20 South Africa Presidency, this compendium provides a roadmap for holistic development.

-Experts emphasize that true resilience goes beyond concrete and steel.
+Experts emphasized that true resilience goes beyond concrete and steel.
 The G20 and CDRI are advocating for:

 - Nature-Based Solutions: Integrating natural infrastructure to act as buffers.